 The Carnival, which dates back to 1966, grew out of two separate events; the first a hippy festival which was the first organised street party in the area, and the second a Caribbean carnival that was initially held at St Pancras Town hall in 1959 following the Notting Hill Race Riots.
 The two were merged together to show cultural unity in the heart of London.

-And, if you want to continue the party into the small hours, then there’s also a whole load of pubs, bars and clubs putting on after parties.
+If you want to carry on the party into the small hours, then there’s also a whole load of pubs, bars and clubs putting on after parties.
 Some of these are ticketed so it’s worth checking on this beforehand.

 Make sure you plan your journey to the carnival ahead of time as the area will be extremely busy and some tubes may be closed around the festival site.
 Extra buses will be running for festival goers.
 Check the festival website for further details on your best route to Notting Hill.